nusantara-self/strangebee-integrations/integrations/vendors/CrowdstrikeFalcon/ingest-crowdstrike-falcon-alerts-external-script.md

+---
+title: Ingest CrowdStrike Falcon Detections and Incidents into TheHive Using an External Script
+description: TO DO LATER
+tags:
+  - alert-ingestion
+  - crowdstrike
+  - thehive
+  - automation
+---
 # Tutorial: Ingest CrowdStrike Falcon Detections and Incidents into TheHive Using an External Script

 <!-- md:integration External --> <!-- md:version 5.0 -->